 - Contact us if you have any questions or to book a herbal consultation.

 Herbal Medicine Prices

-+++Please note these times and prices are for herbal medicine consultations with Pamela Spence.
-Please see our naturopathy page for times and costs for Heather Thomson +++
++++Please note these times and prices are for herbal medicine consultations with Pamela Spence, our clinical director who has over a decade of clinical experience, Pamela is offering a significant discount on all appointments booked through The Carrick Clinic rather than directly through her own website.
+Prices listed below include this discount.
+Please see our naturopathy page for times and costs for Heather Thomson which differ. +++

 |Herbal Medicine||Initial Consultation||1 hour||